carlomilanesi/measures-rs/docs/Tutorial.md

 It will print: `TimeElapsed { hours: 3 h, minutes: 17 min }`.

-Here are some arithmetic operations that can be performed on one or two objects of type `Measure`, provided they have the same unit (here, `Metre`) and the same value type (here, `f64`):
+Here are some arithmetic operations that can be performed on one or two objects of type `Measure`, provided they have the same unit (here, `Metre`) and the same value type (here, `f64`).

+You can add or subtract measures:
 ```rust
     let mut length1 = Measure::<Metre>::new(7.);
     let length2 = Measure::<Metre>::new(5.);